ethersphere/swarm-docs/contents/introduction.rst

 Users, however, usually use some discovery and or semantic access to data, which is implemented by the ethereum name service (ENS).
 The ENS enables content retrieval based on mnemonic (or branded) names, much like the DNS of the world wide web, but without servers.

-Swarm nodes participating in the network also have their own base address (also called bzzkey) which is derived as the (keccak 256bit sha3) hash of an ethereum address, the so called :dfn:`swarm base account` of the node.
+Swarm nodes participating in the network also have their own :dfn:`base address (also called bzzkey)` which is derived as the (keccak 256bit sha3) hash of an ethereum address, the so called :dfn:`swarm base account` of the node.
 These node addresses define a location in the same address space as the data.

 When content is uploaded to swarm it is chopped up into pieces called chunks.
 Each chunk is accessed at the address defined by its swarm hash.
 The hashes of data chunks themselves are packaged into a chunk which in turn has its own hash.
 In this way the content gets maps to a chunk tree.
 This hierarchical swarm hash construct allows for merkle proofs for chunks within a piece of content, thus providing swarm with integrity protected random access into (large) files (allowing for instance skipping safely in a streaming video).

 The current version of swarm implements a :dfn:`strictly content addressed distributed hash table` (DHT).
 Here 'strictly content addressed' means that the node(s) closest to the address of a chunk do not only serve information about the content but actually host the data.
 (Note that although it is part of the protocol, we cannot have any sort of guarantee that it will be preserved. this is a caveat worth stating again: no guarantee of permanence and persistence).
 In other words, in order to retrieve a piece of content (as a part of a larger collection/document) a chunk must reach its destination from the uploader to the storer when storing/uploading as well must be served back to a requester when retrieving/downloading.
 The viability of both hinges on the assumption that any node (uploader/requester) can 'reach' any other node (storer).
 This assumption is guaranteed with a special :dfn:`network topology` (called :dfn:`kademlia`), which offers (very low) constant time for lookup logarithmic in the network size.

 .. note:: there is noo such thing as delete/remove in swarm.
-Once data is uploaded, there is no way to revoke it.
+Once data is uploaded, there is no way you can initiate her to r revoke it.

 Nodes cache content that they pass on at retrieval, resulting in an autoscaling elastic cloud: popular (oft-accessed) content is replicated throughout the network decreasing its retrieval latency.
 Caching also results in a :dfn:`maximum resource utilisation` in as much as nodes will fill their dedicated storage space with data passing through them.
 If capacity is reached least accessed chunks are purged by a garbage collection process.
 As a consequence, unpopular content will end up getting deleted.
 Storage insurance (to be implemented in POC 0.4 expected by Q2 of 2017) will be used to protect important content from this fate.